+Data / Parameter: $\mathbf{EG{y}}$

+Data unit: MWh/year

+Description: Annual net electricity supplied to the grid

+Source of data to be Measured by CERON and project developer

+used:

-Data / Parameter: $\mathbf{EG{v}}$ Data unit: MWh/year Description: Annual net electricity supplied to the grid Source of data to be Measured by CERON and project developer used: Value of data 29,691 Description of In order to monitor the electricity generated by the renewable technology, the measurement methods data collected will be the hourly reading from the meter at the plant and the and procedures to be reading from the utility electricity meter (meter model ELSTER ALPHA A2R, applied: with accuracy of ±0.2%) - used for issuing the energy sale invoice (this document will show the amount of energy supplied to the grid).
-QA/QC procedures to According to national standards, meters will be calibrated periodically.
-Data be applied (if any): collected has low uncertainty levels and to guarantee its accuracy it will be cross checked with the electricity sales receipts obtained from the grid operator.
+Value of data 29,784 Description of In order to monitor the electricity generated by the renewable technology, the measurement methods data collected will be the hourly reading from the meter at the plant and the and procedures to be reading from the utility electricity meter used for issuing the energy sale invoice applied: (this document will show the amount of energy supplied to the grid).
+QA/QC procedures to Meters will be calibrated according to the manufacturer manual.
+Data collected be applied (if any): has low uncertainty levels and to guarantee its accuracy it will be cross checked with the electricity sales receipts obtained from the grid operator.
 Any comment: Data will be archived at least for two years after crediting period.